 Jordan Schermerhorn shared her impression of the information she gained from the Human Patterns assessment administered during the program: "[T]he time to think about how you act during a crisis is most definitely not during the crisis itself, so proactively developing this awareness during down-time can be vital to success.
 This, for me, is the true value of ELI: being gifted the time to reflect on our motivations, quirks, and tendencies in a relaxed environment with gentle guidance."
 Read her full post.

 Emily Roberts reflected on her experience with the team project, a core component of the program: "[F]rom the beginning I was focused on the group project – not simply as an exercise in working with others but to develop a concrete product that I can reference in future interviews as a significant accomplishment from those six weeks."
-Visit the Think Beyond Internships site her team created, and read her full post.
+Read her full post.

 What Kinds of Team Projects are Created?

 Interdisciplinary teams are asked to design, implement, and present on a project that improves the experience for graduate students and postdocs at Duke.
 Learn more about some of the team projects created by recent ELI participants through the links below and through blog posts by recent teams: